-Insurers must respond to the changing nature of terror
+Insurers must respond to the changing nature of terror20th July 2017

 Recent atrocities across Europe have revealed a fundamental shift in the chosen method of attack for terrorists looking to maximise publicity for their cause.
 Increasingly there is less emphasis on large, vehicle borne explosive devices – such as those used on attacks perpetrated by the IRA – and a greater focus on the use of small arms, bladed weapons and vehicles in order to inflict casualties and create the maximum publicity.
 Control Risks’ statistics suggest that over 80% of attacks carried out by Islamic extremists in Europe from 2014 to 2016 were carried out using these weapons.